setmy-info/setmy-info.github.io/src/site/markdown/scrum.md

 * Collaborators discuss about next things
 * Potentially shippable product

-Sprint retrospective
+### Sprint retrospective

 * 2,5% of sprint length max (2h 2 week sprint)
 * Scrum master
 * Dev. team
-: What went and is done well?
+1. What went and is done well?
-: What didint go well and need to change?
+2. What didint go well and need to change?
-: Action points + person
+3. Action points + person

-Check list
+## Checklist

 * Are team stable?
 * Is team same in the sprint?
-* Are actionpoints used or some substitute is used?
+* Are actionpoints or some substitute used?
 * Clearly understandable tasks?
 * Independent
 * Negotiable - no specific contract fir features